 - J. Goijaerts, ‘Social investment by women?
 Contesting policy paradigms on the gender dimension of the Dutch welfare state’ (supervisor: Dr. N. van der Zwan)

-Postscript: Sarah Killoh’s thesis, ‘From Dams to Democracy: The Environmental Movement in Chile’ was withdrawn after publication of this article.
+Postscript: One thesis, not listed above, was withdrawn after publication of this article.
 Since it was initially the jury’s favourite, but in the end appeared not be eligible, in 2019 no Master’s Thesis Prize in Political Science has been awarded.